UKRAINE

 Resources for Refugees

 !
-All visa requirements have been temporarily waived for all bordering countries !
+All visa requirements were temporarily waived for all bordering countries !

 The links below are for people who need assistance in Ukraine